 Other candidates for the exit door include Strinic, Laxalt and Rodriguez, perhaps even Castillejo.
 Two of the first three are surely dispensable as Hernandez (if healthy) can claim the starting left back spot.

-In the meanwhile Leo Duarte was made official so the central defence spot is more secure, a william hill promotional offer more assured too, and this is especially good since Musacchio hasn’t been at his best during the preseason.
+In the meanwhile Leo Duarte was made official so the central defence spot is more secure and this is especially good since Musacchio hasn’t been at his best during the preseason.